DasLab/big_library_design/README.md

 - The size of each window, `--length`.
 - The step between each window, `--step`.
-- When reaching the end of the sequence, you can choose to circualrize and attached the end (3') back to the (5') using `circularize`.
+- When reaching the end of the sequence, you can choose to circularize: attach the end (3') back to the (5'), using `--circularize`.
-- Instead of the sequence given you can use the reverse complement using `--reverse_complement`.
-We do not reccomend having the sense and anti-sense in the same library as the likelihood that they would bind eachother is high.
+- Instead of the sequence given, you can use the reverse complement using `--reverse_complement`.
+We do not recommend having the sense and anti-sense in the same library as the likelihood that they would bind to each other is high.
-- For infectious agents we advise never having the full genome in a single library, `--prop_windows_keep` or `--prop_windows_keep_random` can be used to reduce this safety concern, we reccomend using two thirds or less.
+- For infectious agents we advise never having the full genome in a single library, `--prop_windows_keep` or `--prop_windows_keep_random` can be used to reduce this safety concern, we recommend using two thirds or less.

-You can find a full pipeline starting with window creation [below](#creating-library-of-sliding-windows)
+You can find a full pipeline starting with window creation [below](#creating-library-of-sliding-windows).

 #### All single mutations of sequence of interest

 ![example m2seq](documentation/m2seq_example.png)

-For mutate-map like expirements you can take a sequence and mutate all nucleotide to all possible other mutations.
+For mutate-map like experiments you can take a sequence and mutate all nucleotide to all possible other mutations.
 This results in 3 x sequence length mutations.
 You can do this for multiple sequences, but we advise padding the sequences so they are all the same length

-You can find a full pipeline starting with single mutation creation [below](#creating-library-for-m2seq-all-single-mutants)
+You can find a full pipeline starting with single mutation creation [below](#creating-library-for-m2seq-all-single-mutants).

 #### All double mutations across pairs of regions